russmckendrick/records/content/albums/eels-time-30896457/index.md

 styles: ["Alternative Rock", "Indie Rock"]
 ---

-Eels Time! is the fifteenth studio album by American indie rock band Eels.
+Eels Time! is the 15th studio album by the American indie rock band Eels.
 It was released on June 7, 2024, through E Works/PIAS Recordings.